The Georgian Charter of Journalistic Ethics

-The Georgian Charter of Journalistic Ethics - an independent union of journalists aimed at raising the social responsibility of media through protection of professional and ethical standards, and development of self-regulation mechanisms.
+The Georgian Charter of Journalistic Ethics is an independent union of journalists aimed at raising the social responsibility of media through protection of professional and ethical standards, and development of self-regulation mechanisms.

-The Charter’s Council is set up to consider complaints submitted against journalists, and decide whether or not any ethical principle has been violated in the issue in question.
+The Charter's Council is set up to consider complaints submitted against journalists, and decide whether or not any ethical principle has been violated in the issue in question.
 In addition, the organization implements various projects.

-The Georgian Charter of Journalistic Ethics is a member of AIPCE (Alliance of Independent Press Councils of Europe).
+The Georgian Charter of Journalistic Ethics suspended the membership of the Alliance of Independent Press Councils of Europe (AIPCE) in 2022.
+The reason for this decision was that the Alliance did not support the request of the Ukrainian Press Council to expel the Russian Press Council from the Alliance.
+As a result, the Press Council of Ukraine left the Alliance.
+This request of Ukraine was supported by several members of the Alliance, including the Charter of Journalistic Ethics of Georgia, which considered that in light of the Russian invasion of Ukraine, extreme restrictions on media freedom, and large-scale propaganda, the Russian Press Council could not fulfill its duty and, therefore, could not be a member of the Alliance of Independent Press.